Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Methodology

 Here $\theta$ and $d$ are the bearings and the distance between the drone and the goal, respectively. $v_x$ is the forward speed while $\omega$ is the yaw rate.
 The force that acts upon the forward velocity of the drone is inversely proportional to the distance $d$.
 The angular force is proportional to the size of the bearing.
 There is an increase in the rate of force change at 5m.
 The angular force only applies when the absolute bearing is over 90\degree when further than 5m from the goal.
-For the repelling force from the obstacles, the functions are as follows:

-The values $\theta_{ob}$ and $d_{ob}$ are the bearing and the distance between the drone and the obstacle, respectively.
+For the repelling force from the obstacles, the functions are as follows: { } The values $\theta_{ob}$ and $d_{ob}$ are the bearing and the distance between the drone and the obstacle, respectively.
 The range of the repellent field is limited to 5m, which is enough to reduce collisions.
 The repellent field only affects the yaw rate as this prevents collisions successfully.
 Fig. 3 shows how the two fields act upon the drone and the orientations.
 Fig. 2 shows graphically the training process with Algorithm 1 showing the pseudo-code.